GitMirroring/gnuboot/site/download.md

 will afford you plenty of space for the future.
 At minimum, you should ensure that at least 15-20GiB of space is available, for your Libreboot mirror.

-*It is highly recommended that you use the libreboot.org mirror*, if you wish to host an official mirror.
-Otherwise, if you simply want to create your own local mirror, you should use one of the other mirrors, which sync from libreboot.org.
+*It is highly recommended that you use the libreboot.srht.site mirror*, if you wish to host an official mirror.
+Otherwise, if you simply want to create your own local mirror, you should use one of the other mirrors, which sync from libreboot.srht.site.

 Before you create the mirror, make a directory on your web server.
 For
 example: